WIKIPEDIA

 and unbridled passions, Delta Lambda Phi's centaur is modeled after

-Chiron and represents honor, moderation and tempered masculinity.
+Chiron and represents

 Similarly, C.S.
 Lewis' centaurs from his popular Chronicles of